murray-cecile/map-unemployment/much-to-do.md

 * extract back years of QCEW

 ### BUILDING CHARTS
-- implement county info hover and clicks for the map
+- implement clicks for the map
 - implement zooming
 - rug chart: convert to beeswarm?
 - apply real color scheme to map
 - create legend for map
-- make the bar charts / make them less terrible
+- convert bar charts to stacked bar and make them responsive

 ### STYLE / LABELING
 - need to develop CSS style in general